-Approximately 30 per cent of the workforce in the UoM of Qalaat El-Istiglal is employed in the public sector, according to the survey conducted with municipalities within the union (Figure 9).
+Approximately 65 per cent of the workforce in the UoM of Journeh is employed in the public sector, according to the survey conducted with municipalities within the union (Figure 9).
 Thus, this sector constitutes a significant source of income for many households in the union.
 Those employed in the public sector are distributed within the age group of 20 to 64 years, with the largest number being employees in military institutions, falling within the age range of 20 to 45 years.
-In terms of gender distribution, public sector employees are divided into 60 per cent males and 40 per cent females, according to data collected through the survey with the municipalities of the union.

-Public sector employees in the UoM of Qalaat El-Istiglal work in a wide range of institutions, including the military, internal security forces, general security, tate security, as well as civil registries, Ogero telecommunication centres, public schools, municipalities, general positions in public forestry centres, civil defence, SDCs, water establishment, power stations, etc. These institutions are located either within the union's municipalities or outside of the union: in the latter case, employees need to incur an additional a financial burden related to transportation to and from their job locations.
+In terms of gender distribution, public sector employees are divided into 65 per cent males and 35 per cent females, according to data collected through the survey with the municipalities of the union.
+The public sector in the UoM of Journeh includes a wide range of institutions, including the military, internal security forces, general security, state security, as well as civil registries, central communication centres, public schools, municipalities, general positions in public forestry centres, civil defence, SDCs, water establishment, power stations, and more.
+These institutions are either located within the union's municipalities or outside of the union; in the latter case, employees need to incur an additional financial burden related to transportation to and from their job locations.